-Intent Responsible Parties In Coordination With To maintain and sustain a water conservation program meeting national standards.
-Local Water Provider Local Government Elected Officials/Governing Board Points of Integration This measure should result in decreased water demands, which will have implications for wastewater management and planning, such as reduction in the volume of flows entering the wastewater collection system.
+Intent Responsible Parties In Coordination With

+To maintain and sustain a water conservation program meeting national Local Water Provider Elected Officials/Governing Board

+standards.
+Local Government

+Points of Integration

+This measure should result in decreased

+water demands, which will have implications for wastewater

+management and planning, such as

+reduction in the volume of flows

+entering the wastewater collection

+system.